carbon-language/carbon-lang/docs/design/generics/appendix-witness.md

 ### Witness tables

 [Witness tables](https://forums.swift.org/t/where-does-the-term-witness-table-come-from/54334/4)
-are an implementation strategy where values passed to a generic type parameter are compiled into a table of required functionality.
+are an implementation strategy where values passed to a compile-time type binding are compiled into a table of required functionality.
 That table is then filled in for a given passed-in type with references to the implementation on the original type.
 The generic is implemented using calls into entries in the witness table, which turn into calls to the original type.
 This doesn't necessarily imply a runtime indirection: it may be a purely compile-time separation of concerns.
 However, it insists on a full abstraction boundary